We love Wine!

 Stag’s Leap Cellars – The day we went to Stag’s Leap Cellars, it was rainy and gloomy, but the tasting room is done very nicely.
 This is the winery that distributes Artemis and Fay which you probably see on restaurant menus.
 The important thing is that the apostrophe is critical as these are two totally different wines.

 Trefethen – We felt special here as we got our own room.
 The wine tasting pours were very generous and because the price points were reasonable, the kids purchased some wine here.
 We are members here too.

 Sonoma/Russian River Valley/Alexander Valley

 Alexander Valley Vineyards – AVV is one of the best tours that we went on.
 We did the vineyard hike tour.
 You are guided through the vineyards, picking grapes off the vines, and tasting wine that the grape is used to produce.
 There is an old school and Cyrus, the original founder’s family is buried on the grounds.
 The tour also includes a cave and barrel tasting.
 The wine is reasonably priced.
-The Vineyard hike tour is $50 and it includes lunch.
+The Vineyard hike tour is $60 and it includes lunch.
 If you simply want a cave tour, and tasting, it is complimentary.
-We are members.
+No reservations required for general tasting.

-Paul Hobbs – Reservations are required.
-The tour was okay but the wine made up for it.
+Paul Hobbs – The tour was okay but the wine made up for it.
 You cannot become a member.
 They will email you and you can order.
 It sells out fast.
 This wine is not cheap but it is very good.
-If you want to try it, Pogos in Dallas sells it.

 Twomey Cellars – This is the Pinot part of Silver Oak.
 We stopped by the tasting room and we were surprised how much we enjoyed the Pinot as we are cab people.
 If in the area, make the visit.